 - 1/2 tsp of ground ginger

-- Optional spices: Nutmeg, cloves to taste
+- Optional spices: Nutmeg, ground cloves to taste

 Nutrition information is an estimate and has been calculated automatically